 “You seriously don’t know!
 I’ve been talking about it all week!”

 “Oh, geez!
 Let’s go!
 You’ll see when we get there!
 It’s getting late—we’ll miss it!”

 Chris said nothing more.
 He followed his sister in silence as she led him down the streets of Nexus City.
-As the sun set, the blue of the buildings began to grow in brightness—the two different hues clashing with each other.
+As the sun set, the blue of the obelisks began to grow in brightness—the two different hues clashing with each other.

 “The beach…?”
 Chris finally spoke up, seeing multiple people standing on the sandy shores.

 “Yeah!
 It’s getting dark—it should be starting in a minute here!”

 As the sun fell below the horizon, the sky once again lit up.
 Chris jumped at the loud noise echoing above him.
 Looking up, he watched as the fireworks began.

 “Dad was going to take us to see these… I still wanted to take you.”
 Sam stated, holding Chris’ hand tightly.

 Chris stared in absolute awe at the sight forming above him.
 Red, blue, green, yellow, orange, violet.
 So many colors danced around the sky, he couldn’t help his face light up in excitement.